Bell Pepper Bruschetta Crostini is a crowd pleasing appetizer that works perfectly for elegant dinners, holidays and game day.

 - Put the cookie sheet under broil.
 Don't do anything else.
 Just stand there and keep checking the bread and don't let burn.
 It only takes a couple of minutes.

-- You can keep them in the refrigerator for later use too.
+You can keep the toasts in the refrigerator for later use too.
 Like, if the party is tomorrow or in a few days.

 When serving - if you have any extra fresh basil you can sprinkle some over the tops for garnish.